 Brenna M. Hicks, Ph.D., is a licensed mental health counselor who specializes in play therapy.
 She is an author, speaker, and expert in child development and parenting.
 Read Brenna’s article, Imagination and Play are Essential to Healthy Childhoods.

 Katie Hurley, LCSW, is a child and adolescent psychotherapist, parenting expert, and writer.
-She is the author of The Happy Kid Handbook: How to Raise Joyful Children in a Stressful World.
-Read Katie’s article, The Benefits of Play are “Oh, so Big!”
+She is the author of No More Mean Girls and The Happy Kid Handbook.
+Read Katie’s articles, How to Raise Assertive and Confident Girls and The Benefits of Play are “Oh, so Big!”

 Vanessa Lapointe, Ph.D., is a registered psychologist and author of Discipline Without Damage: How to Get Your Kids to Behave Without Messing Them Up.
 Read Vanessa’s article, The Positive Power of “No” — Fostering Resiliency.